tiqi-group/pydase/docs/user-guide/interaction/Python-Client.md

 In this example:
 - The `MyService` class has a `proxy` attribute that connects to a `pydase` service at `<ip_addr>:<service_port>`.
-- By setting `block_until_connected=False`, the service can start without waiting for the connection to succeed, which is particularly useful in distributed systems where services may initialize in any order.
+- By setting `block_until_connected=False`, the service can start without waiting for the connection to succeed.
-- By setting `client_id`, the server will provide more accurate logs of the connecting client.
-If set, this ID is sent as `X-Client-Id` header in the HTTP(s) request.
+- By setting `client_id`, the server will log a descriptive identifier for this client via the `X-Client-Id` HTTP header.

 ## Custom `socketio.AsyncClient` Connection Parameters

-You can also configure advanced connection options by passing additional arguments to the underlying [`AsyncClient`][socketio.AsyncClient] via `sio_client_kwargs`.
-This allows you to fine-tune reconnection behaviour, delays, and other settings:
+You can configure advanced connection options by passing arguments to the underlying [`AsyncClient`][socketio.AsyncClient] via `sio_client_kwargs`.
+For example:

 ```python
 client = pydase.Client(